gis-rpd/pipelines/rnaseq/star-rsem/README.md

 `cfg/references.yaml` for references used by default (also refer to option `--references-cfg`).
-Output of STAR includes the uniquely mapped genome bam file, transcripts mapped bam file, gene based read count matrix, wiggle files etc. (see below).
+Output of STAR includes the uniquely mapped genome bam file, transcripts mapped bam file, gene based read count matrix, bigwig files etc. (see below).
 For running STAR we follow recipes given [here](http://www.rna-seqblog.com/optimizing-rna-seq-mapping-with-star/).